jewel/clearskies/PROTOCOL.md

 created.

 The handshake negotiates a protocol version as well as optional features, such as compression.
-When a connection is opened, the server sends a greeting that lists all the protocol versions it supports, as well as an optional feature list.
+When a connection is opened, the server sends a "greeting" that lists all the protocol versions it supports, as well as an optional feature list.
 The protocol version is an integer.
 The features are strings.